How our custodial service works

 Things you can do to help keep your account secure

-In addition to the security measures we have in place to protect your account, there are some extra steps you can do to help keep your account secure.
+In addition to the security measures in place to protect your account, there are some extra steps you can take too:

 Use a password that's long, hard to guess, and most importantly, one you haven't used anywhere else.

 Enable two-factor authentication (2FA)—2FA makes it much harder for people to get into your account, even if they get your password.

 Enable face or fingerprint recognition, or a PIN, on the mobile app—it also means you won’t have to enter your password and 2FA codes as often—win-win!